Using Face Check with Microsoft Entra Verified ID and unlocking high assurance verifications at scale

 When the camera is turned on the mobile device, live footage is captured on the mobile device.
 This footage is then passed to Verified ID who uses it to invoke services of Azure AI services.

-Neither the Microsoft Authenticator, nor Verified ID or Azure AI Services store or keep this data.
+Data isn't stored by or kept by any of the services Microsoft Authenticator, Verified ID, or Azure AI.
 Furthermore, the footage isn't shared with the verifier application either.
 The verifier application only gets the confidence score in return.
-In an AI based system the confidence score is the probability percentage answer for a query to the system.
-For this scenario the confidence score is the likelihood the Verified ID user photo matches user capture on the mobile device.
+In an AI based system, the confidence score is the probability percentage answer for a query to the system.
+For this scenario, the confidence score is the likelihood the Verified ID user photo matches user capture on the mobile device.
 Data and privacy for Azure AI Services can be found here.

 Does Face Check Require MS Authenticator?

 Yes.
-Currently to ensure security Face Check is limited to Verified ID usage with MS Authenticator.
+Face Check is limited to Verified ID usage with MS Authenticator.
+This limitation is in place to prevent injection attack on Face Check.
 For non-Face Check scenarios, a Wallet SDK is available other Verified ID solutions.
 More info here

 What is the confidence percentage match and what does confidence mean?